2164-ServiceNow/Olivares-Eaton-Mars-Weather-Service/README.md

 **User Stories:** (8 Total - 4 Per Developer)

-1. Current weather at an specific (selectable, needs to define default) rover location.
+1. Last weather at an specific rover location.
-2. Looking at photos of the selected rover, with corresponding weather.
+2. Looking at photos of the selected rover.
-3. Looking a weather on previous dates, like past week or past month.
+3. Looking a weather on previous dates.
-4. Search bar where the user can select the rover and place they'd like to look for.
+4. Search bar where the user can select the rover and and see images from that rover.
 5. Use APOD to have a different background image for the site every day.
 6. The users can share the link to social media.
 7. Have a feed of videos related to Mars from NASA Image and Video Library.